spareinetrip/stremula-1/README.md

 - Common issues: database corruption, network connectivity, API authentication failures
 - The service will stop restarting after 5 attempts in 60 seconds to prevent infinite loops

-### Auto-updater not working
-- Check that the project is in a git repository: `git status`
-- Verify remote is configured: `git remote -v`
-- Ensure you have network connectivity to GitHub
-- Check that git credentials are set up (for private repos)
-- Verify the branch name in config matches your current branch: `git branch`
-- Check logs for specific error messages

 ## 📊 Monitoring